evefonwu/marketing-track-II/README.md

 - sections/

 Element components can be imported into sections, sections can be imported into pages, and pages are nested in layouts.

+### Newsletter Page:

+Adding [a newsletter subscription page](https://marketing-track-ii.vercel.app/newsletter) - visual design implementation only, no subscription functionality.
+Newsletter section is imported into a page wrapped by (site) layout, showing a featured abstract image and a form for newsletter subscription.

+components/

+- sections/
+  - NewsletterForm.tsx (a React client component)
+  - NewsletterSection.tsx